Ecolines

 Ecolines is a brand of intercity bus service in Central and Eastern Europe, with operations by several carriers.
 Ecolines has a fleet of over 200 buses, with international routes primarily served by single-and double-decker coaches manufactured by MAN Truck & Bus, Neoplan and Setra.

 History

-Ecolines was founded in Latvia in 1993 as Norma-A.
+Ecolines was founded in Latvia in 1993 as Norma-A to provide bus services after the dissolution of the Soviet Union.

 In 2017, Norma-A, the operator of Ecolines-branded buses in Latvia, acquired 10 new buses for €4 million.